Frank-Pechar/css-natours/README.md

 # Outdoor Tours Company - Landing Page
-## Advanced CSS - SASS/SCSS Course Project
+## Advanced CSS - SASS/SCSS Project
 ## Description of App Functionality, Features, and Methods

 Advanced CSS coding project I completed from Udemy - Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmann.

 App can be run from: https://frank-pechar-css-natours.netlify.app

+## App Description

+This App Showcases Various CSS / SASS Features and Techniques such as: A SCSS: 7 – 1 Architecture Pattern for Folders and Files.
+BEM Naming convention.
+Old style Float Grid System (flexbox and Grid used in other projects).
+Responsive Layouts and Sizing for: Images, Fonts and Text Elements.
+A Wide Variety of Styling and Animated Effects.
+And a Background Video.

+## App Functionality

+- Click menu button for pop out animation effect
+- For Desktops hover booking cards for rotation animation
+- Hover over nature photo images for animations
+- Hover over testimonial images for animations
+- Click &lt;BOOK NOW&gt; button for CSS only PopUp
+- Click custom radio button in Start Booking Form
+- Hover over various buttons, text, and images for animation effects

-## This App Uses CSS - SASS/SCSS Features Such As:
+## CSS - SASS/SCSS Features and Methods Used

-- Architecture: SCSS: 7 – 1 Pattern for Folders and Files
-- BEM Naming convention
-- Old style float grid system (flexbox and grid used in other projects)

-## Coding Methods and Features Used:

 - basic website reset
 - responsive images using HTML srcset, sizes, picture, and source elements